Websites for health practitioners: what to include

 Conclusion

 One of the first things I can see impacting trust and professionalism is a simple lack of brand and unique practice focus.
-This is an easy fix and we’ve helped many healthcare businesses freshen up their sites in as little as just one day using our Clever Day service.
-Nailing your brand and your focus forms such a simple cue to support your potential and returning patients.
-The other key design features that are essential to ensure your healthcare website has health at its core include design alignment with your patient needs, excellent user experience that makes it easy for them to find the information they’re looking for, accessibility and security.
+This is an easy fix, and we’ve helped many healthcare businesses freshen up their sites in as little as just one day using our Clever Day service.
+Nailing your brand and focus forms a simple cue to support your potential and returning patients.
+The other key design features essential to ensure your healthcare website has health at its core include design alignment with your patient needs, excellent user experience that makes it easy for them to find the information they’re looking for, accessibility and security.

 Like what you’re reading?
 Sign up to the Box Clever newsletter for fortnightly clever business tips, musings and related website wondery.